varna8104/NS-BE/nyayasathi/RENDER_DEPLOYMENT.md

-# Render Deployment Guide for NS-BE
+# Render Deployment Guide for NS-BE (College Project - SQLite)

-This guide will help you deploy the NS-BE Django backend to Render.
+This guide will help you deploy the NS-BE Django backend to Render using SQLite (perfect for college projects).

 ## Prerequisites